 Dennis James Sweeney is the author of the chapbook Ghost/Home: A Beginner’s Guide to Being Haunted, as well as three other chapbooks of poetry and prose.
 His first full-length book, In the Antarctic Circle, won the 2020 Autumn House Rising Writer Prize and is forthcoming from Autumn House Press in 2021.
 His writing has appeared in Crazyhorse, Five Points, Ninth Letter, and The Southern Review, among others.
 A Small Press Editor of Entropy and Poetry Editor of Astrophil Press, he grew up in Cincinnati and lives in Amherst, Massachusetts.

-Jimena Lucero is a poet from Queens.
-She was a 2019 Pink Door fellow and is currently an Emerge-Surface-Be fellow at the Poetry Project.
-You can find her writing in EOAGH, Colorbloq.org, and more.
-She co-hosted Mouth to Mouth, an open mic centering queer bipoc voices, with Kay Ulanday Barrett. jimena is currently working on her first poetry manuscript.
+Jimena Lucero is a poet & a sister.
+She was a 2019-2020 Emerge-Surface-Be fellow at the Poetry Project.
+You can find her writing in The Recluse, Nightboat’s Echo, EOAGH, Colorbloq.org, and more.
+Jimena co-hosted Mouth to Mouth with Kay Ulanday Barrett, an open mic centering QTBIPOC voices.